michael-orzel/movie-search-app/README.md

 # Movie Search App

-A Movie Search Application made with OMDB API.
+A Movie Search Application made with OMDb API.
 Fetch API for HTTP requests.
 Made with React, Tailwind CSS, and Vite.

 ## Features